Andretalik/adrian-otieno-bc17-week-2/README.md

 ```

 Go wild and use it as you please.
 Any feedback as to how I can improve my project is welcomed.

+A link to a demonstration of the application use is [Dojo App Demo](https://www.youtube.com/watch?v=xNxjXSMgPI4)